List of pizza varieties by country: Philippines

 Pizza first arrived in the Philippines during the American period (1901–1946).
-Many pizza restaurant chains that set up shop in the Philippines (e.g. Shakey's) are American in origin, though a few Filipino brands exist.
-The common Filipino-style pizza is similar to the Hawaiian pizza except being thinner and sweeter.
+Many pizza restaurant chains that set up shop in the Philippines (e.g. Pizza Hut, Domino's, and Shakey's Pizza) are American in origin, though Filipino brands exist like Yellow Cab Pizza, 3M Pizza, Don Henrico's, Alberto's Pizza, and Lots'a Pizza.
+The typical Filipino-style pizza is similar to Hawaiian pizza due to their usage of pineapple toppings, though sometimes instead of pepperoni, ham or hotdog chunks are used.
 There are also variants using traditional Filipino dishes like sardines, dried tinapa, bagnet, and longganisa as toppings.